Your Gun Possession Lawyer Oakland CA

-Although California allows its citizens to carry concealed firearms if they have a permit, those who don’t can face misdemeanor or felony charges.
-These felony firearms charges can result in spending up to 3 years in prison along with a fine of up to $10,000.
+Although California allows its citizens to carry concealed firearms if they have a concealed carry permit, those who don’t can face misdemeanor or felony charges.
+These felony firearm charges can result in spending up to 3 years in prison along with a fine of up to $10,000.

 How Can a Gun Possession Attorney Help?